 First and foremost, commercial agriculture, and farmland available for grape-growing are quite limited west of the Riverhead area.
 The "Pine Barrens" are unsuitable for planting.
-The remaining areas available for agriculture, to the north and south of the "Pine Barrens," may be suitable for grape growing, however the differences in both soil and climate distinguish this area significantly from The Hamptons.
+The remaining areas available for agriculture, to the north and south of the "Pine Barrens." may be suitable for grape growing, however the differences in both soil and climate distinguish this area significantly from The Hamptons.
 Apart from various soil types having different characteristics, the growing season in this area can be considerably shorter than that found in The Hamptons.
 The diminished ocean effect in this area, is very inconsistent, allowing for a greater occurrence of late spring and early fall frosts.
 The consistently shorter growing season, lower amount of heat summation and lower winter minimums, found west of the Town of Riverhead greatly increase the threat of winter injury to the grapes and could force the vintner in this area to carry out cultural practices similar to those used in the colder regions of upstate New York.
-Certain areas, namely the Town of Brookhaven, are probably not even suited to vinifera at all; vinifera grapes need a minimum of 160 days (average) of growing season.
-According to the petitioner, this last fact is all the more reason why the western boundary for The Hamptons should be the Southampton Town Line.
-The petitioner states that this boundary closely defines an area with unique climatic and geographic conditions, different from the rest of Long Island.
+The Hamptons define an area with unique climatic and geographic conditions, different from the rest of Long Island.

-To summarize, the petitioner feels that it is extremely important that the specific grape growing areas on Long Island be recognized and set apart from one another in order to maintain quality, individuality and also to protect the consumer.
-The petitioner concluded by saying that the evidence presented in the petition strongly suggests that "The Hamptons, Long, Island" region has within its boundaries distinct and unique grape growing conditions which warrant the need for approval of a separate viticultural area.
+To summarize, it is important that the specific grape growing areas on Long Island be recognized and set apart from one another in order to maintain individuality and also to protect the consumer.
+The evidence presented in the petition and the notice of proposed rulemaking supports the fact that "The Hamptons, Long Island" region has within its boundaries distinct and unique grape growing conditions which make it a separate American viticultural area.